inab/trimal/docs/source/index.rst

 Welcome to trimAl's documentation!

-This is currently under development.
-For now you can visit `old documentation <http://inab.github.io/trimal/index.html>`_ and our `Github repository <https://github.com/inab/trimal>`_.

 trimAl
 ==================
 This is trimAl's information page.
 You can also find information related to readAl, a MSA format conversor.